Cosmo-Tech/Babylon-End-User-Doc/docs/Examples/Example_Deploy_CosmoTech_workspace.md

     simulator_version: to_fill                  # To fill according to your simulator version
     # Webapp
     cloud_provider: azure                       # Cloud provider to use (e.g., azure, aws, gcp)
-    cluster_name: dev-aks                       # Name of the Kubernetes cluster
+    cluster_name: aks-dev-test                  # Name of the Kubernetes cluster
-    cluster_domain: dev-aks.azure.platform.cosmotech.com  # Domain of the Kubernetes cluster
+    cluster_domain: aks-dev-test.azure.platform.cosmotech.com  # Domain of the Kubernetes cluster
     tenant: dev                                 # namespace kubernetes (e.g., dev, prod)
     webapp_name: business                       # Name of the web application
     organization_id: o-xxxxxxxxxxx                         # Organization ID
     azure_subscription_id: xxxxxxxx-xxxx-xxxx-xxxxxxxxxxxx # Azure subscription ID
     azure_entra_tenant_id: xxxxxxxx-xxxx-xxxx-xxxxxxxxxxxx # Azure Entra (AAD) tenant ID
     powerbi_app_deploy: false                              # Set to true if deploying Power BI app, false otherwise

+    # Enabled by default: stores deployment state in a Kubernetes secret.
+    # Set to false for local testing.
+    remote: true

     # Security
     # The list below will be used on all API objects.
     # If differents security list are needed for each API objects,